awsdocs/iam-user-guide/doc_source/id_roles_create_for-service.md

 1. Choose the use case for your service\.
 If the specified service has only one use case, it is selected for you\.
 Use cases are defined by the service to include the trust policy that the service requires\.
 Then choose **Next: Permissions**\.

 1. If possible, select the policy to use for the permissions policy or choose **Create policy** to open a new browser tab and create a new policy from scratch\.
-For more information, see step 4 in the procedure [Creating IAM Policies \(Console\)](access_policies_create-console.md#access_policies_create-start)\.
+For more information, see step 4 in the procedure [Creating IAM policies \(console\)](access_policies_create-console.md#access_policies_create-start)\.
 After you create the policy, close that tab and return to your original tab\.
 Select the check box next to the permissions policies that you want the service to have\.

    Depending on the use case that you selected, the service might allow you to do any of the following:
    + Nothing, because the service defines the permissions for the role